juanelas/scrypt-pbkdf/README.md

 You can easily create you own benchmark by cloning [this repo](https://github.com/juanelas/scrypt-pbkdf), running `npm install`, then `npm run build` and finally open `benchmark/browser/index.html` with your browser.

-Benchmarks for node are way better than the ones obtained with browsers, probably because the different packages make use of native implementations.
-In the case of `scrypt-pbkdf2`
+Benchmarks for Node.js are way better than the ones obtained with browsers, probably because the different packages make use of native implementations.
+In the case of `scrypt-pbkdf` the performance shoudl be the same as the Node's `crypto.scrypt()`.

 ## Installation